kizito9898/IT-Documentation/CustomerService/Handling-Difficult-Customers.md

 *I’m here to assist, but I ask that we keep the communication respectful so I can focus on resolving the issue effectively.*

+---
 ## 5. What I Avoid at All Times

 - I never raise my voice or respond with sarcasm.
 - I never blame the user, even when they contributed to the issue.
-- I never ignore the emotional side of the situation—users want to feel heard just as much as they want a fix.
+- I never ignore the emotional side of the situation, users want to feel heard just as much as they want a fix.

 Support is not just about solving technical problems; it’s about building trust, especially under pressure.